Here are 3 reasons Physical Education improves homeschooling and 5 ways to make it happen.

 But WAIT!
 It is not.
 Here are 3 reasons you need a rigorous phys ed program in your homeschool:

 1) Young people who have had good, aerobic-type exercise tend to think more clearly.

 Exercise increases blood-flow to the brain.
 That better-moving blood carries oxygen and glucose to the brain- both of which help aid in clear thinking, reasoning, and memory.
-(Interestingly, fewer than 1/4 of American children get 30 minutes of exercise per day and about that many do not have phys ed at school- check this interesting article from The Franklin Institute.)
+(Interestingly, fewer than 1/4 of American children get 30 minutes of exercise per day and about that many do not have phys ed at school.

 2) Increased oxygen from exercise helps lower anxiety levels and improve depression.

 3) Children who exercise regularly tend to sleep better.
 When they sleep better, they tend to perform better academically.

 Exercise burns off stress hormones that keep children (and adults) from getting good sleep.
 Sleep is important to good functioning of the frontal lobe (where learning and decision-making happen).
-Three nights without enough sleep will lead to deterioration of those neurons and resulting lowerd thinking capacity.
+Three nights without enough sleep will lead to deterioration of those neurons and resulting lowered thinking capacity.
 ALSO- every 3 hours of sitting (doing anything: studying, tv, games) means 3 minutes longer to get to sleep.

 Here are 5 ways to get your kid moving: